opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Do one of the following:

-    - Click the New Output button ( |Toonz71_396| ) in the bottom bar of the schematic window.
+    - Click the New Output button (|output|) in the bottom bar of the schematic window.